 Another thing to keep in mind is that if you have been asked to hire a tradesman to repair damage which was caused by your tenants, it is not necessarily your responsibility to pay for it.
 For example, if your tenants broke some of your furniture or ruined the decor of an entire room, you would be within your rights to deduct the cost of repairs from their deposit at the end of the tenancy.

 If you do not want to have to go through the hassle of hiring tradesmen whenever something goes wrong in your property, you could always have an estate agency manage the property on your behalf.
 As well as collecting rent and handling tenant queries, they will also be able to bring Pros in and even arrange for their agents to accompany them to the property in order to ease the minds of your tenants.

-The downside to this is that having an estate agent act as a property manager can be quite expensive.
+The downside to this is that hiring an estate agent or property manager for this can be quite expensive.
 The standard fees can take up to 15% of your property’s rent, whether or not they actually have to deal with any maintenance requests.